onomatopeia/alphamoon/docs/error-analysis.rst

 Triplet Network Results
 -----------------------

 The best set of hyperparameters is given by experiment No 5 and is put in bold.
-The best experiment was chosen based on the results presented in Table 2, namely based on obtained F1-score, Recall and Precision in a digit classification task on the testing set using a 1-NN classifier.
+The best experiment was chosen based on the results presented in Table 2, namely based on obtained Accuracy, F1-score, Recall and Precision in a digit classification task on the validation set using a 1-NN classifier.

 In addition, training and validation losses of each model are presented.
 The losses are the last recorded values before validation loss started to raise again, which indicates that the network started overfitting.
 Training loss and validation losses are margin dependent and so they allow to compare several models having the same margin.
 However, one should refrain from comparing models trained with different margins with these two metrics.